-The Tasks panel indicates tasks you need to carry out before SEGGER Embedded Studio for RISC-V is fully functionalfor instance, whether you need to activate SEGGER Embedded Studio for RISC-V, install packages, and so on.
+The Tasks panel indicates tasks you need to carry out before SEGGER Embedded Studio is fully functional-for instance, whether you need to activate SEGGER Embedded Studio, install packages, and so on.

 Updates

 The Updates panel indicates whether any packages you have installed are now out of date because a newer version is available.
 You can install each new package individually by clicking the Install button under each notification, or install all packages by clicking the Install all updates link at the bottom of the panel.